 So a content edit is the very first edit you should definitely look for.
-Content edits cover the "overview" of the book as a whole, covering topics such as plot, character development, tone, and world-building.
+Content Edits address the book as a whole, covering topics such as plot, character development, tone, and world-building.
 This is NOT as detailed as a line or copy edit because it looks at the main issues and not each individual line.
 However, it is super detailed about the overall effect of your book.
 After choosing an editor, this is the first edit you will receive.
 The main points of the story have to be fixed before the small details can be ironed out or else things become very unproductive.

 The Most Valuable Review